SMS Documentation

 | port |

 Define the SIM port to use for sending the SMS: 1, 2, or leave it empty.
 If left empty, the SMS will be sent using the available SIM port automatically.
-This parameter is available starting from Android version 4.1.15.0 and works when the app is in the foreground (first plan). |
+This parameter is available starting from Android version 4.1.15.0 and works when the app is in the foreground. |

 | shorturl | 1 = convert URLs to short links 0 or empty = no conversion |